SATURDAY the EIGHTH -

 "Terrific!" she brightened.
 "The animals need publicity!"

-his kind.
+"Not his kind.
 Trust me!
-He's that jerk columnist who wrote about those squats on
+He's that jerk columnist who wrote about those squats on West Demoyne and, after the Urinal came out, Pinhead had the cops come round and throw everybody into prison!"

 "Oh, him... that, that human!
 Did you hear anything about the Klan coming tomorrow, to disrupt the demonstration?
 Those Aryan somebodies, from Colorado?
 Or relatives of that alt-Jesus fellow in Kansas who used to picket dead soldiers?"